-Copenhagen Infrastructure IV K/S is a Limited Partnership based in Denmark.
+Copenhagen Infrastructure IV Dutch K/S is a Limited Partnership based in Denmark.

-The financial year comprise the period 1 December 2021 - 31 December 2021, except for the first financial period which comprise the period 6 July 2020 - 31 December.
-The accounting policies applied to the financial statements are consistent with those applied last year.
+The financial year comprise the period 1 January 2021 to 31 December 2021, except for the first financial period which comprise the period 28 October 2020 - 31 December 2020.
+The accounting policies applied to these financial statements are consistent with those applied last year.